Desire100/Care-Me-AI-automated-Doctor/README.md

-# Automated Doctor with help of BioBERT and Flutter
+# Automated Doctor mobile app with help of BioBERT and Flutter

 ## Overview